rackerlabs/rackspace-how-to/content/cloud-sites/getting-started-with-cloud-sites-how-to-add-a-new-website.md

 features to your Cloud Sites website(s), please click [here](http://www.rackspace.com/cloud/cloud_hosting_products/sites/pricing/).

-This concludes how to add a new website to your Cloud Sites account.
-In the next article we'll discuss [how to upload content to your new website](/how-to/getting-started-with-cloud-sites-uploading-your-content).
+In the next article [how to upload content to your new website](/how-to/getting-started-with-cloud-sites-uploading-your-content) is discussed.

 ### Next section